Are you currently studying at University? Do you want to make a difference in the world when it comes to living and working more sustainably?

 - Want to be part of a growing global network of sustainability change agents

-Green Steps is open to all current Monash University students.
-It runs once a year at both Monash University Clayton Campus and Monash University Malaysia.
+Green Steps is open to all current Monash University students however preference is given to students in their final years of study.
+The program is run once a year at both Monash University (Clayton) and Monash University Malaysia.

 What will you learn?